Congratulations! Did you think you might win the Pushkin House Book Prize?

 The interview has been edited for length and clarity.

 For more information in The Moscow Times about the winning book and award, see reports here and here.
-For more information about Elena Kostyuchenko, see here
+For more information about Elena Kostyuchenko, see here.

 We, the journalists of The Moscow Times, refuse to be silenced.
-Our commitment to providing accurate and unbiased reporting on Russia remains unshaken.
-But we need your help to continue our critical mission.
+But to continue our work, we need your help.

 Your support, no matter how small, makes a world of difference.
 If you can, please support us monthly starting from just $2.
-It's quick to set up, and you can be confident that you're making a significant impact every month by supporting open, independent journalism.
-Thank you.
+It's quick to set up, and every contribution makes a significant impact.

 Remind me later.